MarcoGorelli/polars-plugins-tutorial/docs/struct.md

 ```

 This is a very basic, "do-nothing" example.
 For this reason, we're not gonna spend too much time here.
-Still, you're encouraged to register the plugin and try it for yourself.
+Still, you're encouraged to register the plugin and try it for yourself, as an exercise.

 Now, let's look at something more interesting.

 ---